Skip to main content

 Deposits & Credit

-Ways to avoid a deposit: provide a letter of credit from a previous electricity company showing 12 months of good payment history, or meet their credit requirements.
+Ways around a deposit: letter of credit from your previous provider showing 12 months of on-time payments.
+That’s it.

 Customer Service